Nominations for the 2019 Bright Business Awards are open

-Winners of this award are industry leaders who inspire others to think and act differently, and help distinguish Nova Scotia as a Canadian leader in energy efficiency.
+Each year, we recognize Nova Scotia’s best-in-class energy efficient organizations, individuals and communities with the Bright Business Awards.
+Award winners are industry leaders who inspire others to think and act differently and help distinguish Nova Scotia as a Canadian leader in energy efficiency.

 2016 Award Winners